AriFordsham/GHCWiki/trac-reports.md

 ## Changing Report Numbering

 There may be instances where you need to change the ID of the report, perhaps to organize the reports better.
 At present this requires changes to the trac database.
-The *report* table has the following schema *(since 0.10)*:
+The *report* table has the following schema:

 - id integer PRIMARY KEY
 - author text